Tutorial 1: Introduction to Reinforcement Learning#

 self.pi = np.zeros(self.num_states, dtype=np.int32)

-# Create mapping from cell positions to state ID.
+# Build mapping between cell positions and state IDs (left→right, top→bottom).

 state_idx = 0